 Toggle: English / Spanish

-Lung surgery is surgery to repair or remove lung tissue.
-Several common lung surgeries are:
+Lung surgery is surgery done to repair or remove lung tissue.
+There are many common lung surgeries, including:

 - Biopsy of an unknown growth

 - Lobectomy, to remove one or more lobes of a lung

 - Lung transplant